C-Loftus/Princeton-Thesis/doc/main.md

 At the end of the paper, I discuss Linux mobile devices as a case study for how to bring federated learning and accessibility software to a new platform.

+All of the code for this paper and project can be found at [https://github.com/C-Loftus/Princeton-Thesis/](https://github.com/C-Loftus/Princeton-Thesis/).

 With this outline in mind, it is useful to give a brief introduction in more detail to the three fields that I will expand upon in my thesis: Federated learning, computer accessibility, and User Experience Design.

 ## Federated Learning